Does your dog need Digestive Enzymes?

 When you hear the term “gut health” in advertising, you’re bombarded with images of fad diets and protein powders.

-So, wouldn’t the same be true for man’s (or woman’s!) best friend?
+So, wouldn’t the same be valid for a man’s (or woman’s!) best friend?
 You betcha!

 No matter what stage of life, almost all dogs can greatly benefit from probiotics and digestive enzyme supplements.

-So how do you know if they’re right for your dog?
+So how do you know if they’re suitable for your dog?
 Let’s find out!

 What Are Probiotics and Digestive Enzymes?